 So many times during my journey after being given a diagnosis of cancer, people have judged the diagnosis as bad, the worst, and very horrible at the least.
 Each time something like this was said to me, I took a step back from that declaration.
 In fact, I probably took a literal and physical step back each time so that I would not to be consumed with that negativity and join in that frequency against life and healing.
 I did not want to agree with it.

-The God I believe in is Love.
-If you doubt that, you can fact-check me at I John 4:8 in the Bible.
-So therefore this diagnosis of cancer is surrounded by love because the Divine surrounds me and is the spark of Light that resides inside of me (and you!).
+I believe this diagnosis of cancer is surrounded by love because the Divine surrounds me and is the spark of Light or Sacred Energy that resides inside of me (and you!).
 Of course I’d like to avoid suffering at all costs and I’d prefer that this journey be meaningful in some way, but who knows, I’m not all-knowing.

 “The Story of the Chinese Farmer”